 Why hire an attorney?

 If you were injured in a injured in a motorcycle accident, it's important to understand your rights.
 Insurance companies often take advantage of biases against motorcyclists.
 They may attempt to pin the blame on you, or claim that you were irresponsible and reckless.

-The attorneys at Bretz & Young in Hutchinson, Salina, Wichita, Garden City, and Dodge City know the truth.
+The attorneys at Bretz & Young in Hutchinson, Salina, Wichita, Garden City, Dodge City, Liberal, and Hays know the truth.
 We know that Kansas motorcyclists are generally responsible and abide by traffic laws.
 Don’t let the insurance companies push you around.